Michelangelo Falvetti

 Michelangelo Falvetti (29 December 1642 – May or June 1697) was an Italian Baroque composer as well as a Catholic priest.

 Falvetti was born in Melicuccà in Calabria, Kingdom of Naples on 29 December 1642, but spent most of his life and musical career in the Kingdom of Sicily.
 In 1670, he became Maestro di Cappella in Palermo, and in 1679 founded the 'Unione dei Musici' in that city.
 In or around 1682 he moved to Messina where he was named Maestro di Cappella by the Senate of Messina.
 Little is known about Falvetti's life after he gave up his post of Maestro di Cappella in 1695.
-He probably died in Messina in May or June 1697.
+He most likely died in Messina in May or June 1697.